Skip to main content

 Local Food

-Enjoy Kanagawa’s cuisine by visiting traditional restaurants, food stalls, and local eateries where your spending gives back to the local community and supports regional dishes.
+Visit traditional restaurants, food stalls, and local eateries to discover Kanagawa cuisine and support the local community and regional dishes.

 Local Culture